Long and short sleeve onesies depending on season you’re in – Carters stuff is great.

-Bowls – We swore by the Grabease Suction bowl.
-All you need is one and this baby is virtually impossible to unstick.
+Bowls – We swore by this.
+All you need is one!

 Baby Bathub – We didn’t like our first one which was the fisher price 4 in 1 swing, so we got a new one with second baby.
 Loved the Skip Hop.

 Shampoo & Body Wash – We have been using this for 2.5 years and love it.

 Bath Towels – we had a couple Aden & Anais hooded bath towels but for the amount of use they got they didn’t hold that well.
 We also have 3 hooded bath towels from Restoration Hardware and they have definitely withstood.

 Nose Frida – I always thought this was gross until my baby had congestion.
 Those bulbs they give you at the hospital are completely insufficient.
 The Nose Frida is the single best invention for clearing snot.

 Gas Maintenance: This is something that no one really talks about.
 Probably because the gas and grunting happens during the first 8 weeks (when you’re the most sleep deprived and still have tons of oxytocin pumping into your system).
 A couple products that worked well for us were:

 - Gripe Water – this helps with has but also gets rid of hiccups

 - Colic Drops – if things get really bad this was my last resort

 - Little Remedies Gas Drops – This was our go to for the really gassy period